-The TtW service supports young people aged 15-24 years who are considered at risk of long-term unemployment and meet core eligibility requirements.
+The TtW service supports young people aged 15-24 years who are considered at risk of long-term unemployment and meet both core eligibility and additional eligibility requirements.

 1.2.1.
 Core Eligibility

 The core eligibility requirements that apply to young people in TtW are: